-This unit aims to facilitate students' familiarisation and understanding about adolescence and the different aspects surrounding it.
-The unit provides opportunities to think, write, talk and discuss adolescence in its complexities.
+This unit aims to facilitate students' familiarization and understanding about adolescence and the different aspects surrounding it.
+The unit provides opportunities to think, write, talk and discuss adolescence in its complexity.

-The activity requires students to work in groups of no more than four individuals.
-In this activity students will initially read a media article on issues related to adolescence.
-They will try to identify adolescence related challenges.
-Individual members of groups will contribute to creating mind-maps of the issues presented in the media articles.
+The activity requires students to work in groups of no more than 4 individuals.
+In this activity, students will initially read a media article on issues related to adolescence.
+They will try to identify the adolescence related challenges.
+Individual members of a group will contribute to create a mind-map of the issues presented in the media articles.
 Examples of mind-maps are provided in this document.
-Subsequently, each group would present their mind-map to the class and discuss the challenges/opportunities one may face during adolescence.
+Subsequently, each group would present their mind-map to the class and discuss the challenges/oppourtunities one may face during adolescence.